ImiPataki/minuscule_agent/readme.md

 # Minuscule Agent

 ## Introduction
-Welcome to the *minuscule_agent* repository!
+Welcome to the *Minuscule Agent* repository!
 This project hosts a minimal but powerful AI agent, designed for efficiency and ease of use.
 It can work with multiple APIs to perform a task that involves calling multiple endpoints and feeding the results into each other.
 It learns on the fly about how to use the APIs.